How To Get Rid Of Termites

 Wings: While both insects have four wings, ants possess a set of front wings that are larger in size than their rear wings.
 A termite’s wings, however, are consistently the same size, no matter what location they occupy on the body.

 Color: Body color is also an indicator, as ants tend to be much darker than termites.
 Finally, with the exception of swarmers, termites do not have eyes, whereas ants do have eyes.

 Protecting Your Home

-There are a few strategies homeowners can employ in order to prevent a termite infestation from occurring within their property.
-Humidity and moisture levels should be kept to a minimum, as termites require moisture for survival.
+Humidity: Humidity and moisture levels should be kept to a minimum, as termites require moisture for survival.
 If there are not suitable conditions for survival in a location, then termites will not attempt to establish a colony in the area.

-Open structural entry points should also be sealed whenever possible.
+Entry Points: Open structural entry points should also be sealed whenever possible.
 Cracks in the foundation or structural framing can allow termites a direction into a feeding site.
 Reducing areas where wood materials come in direct contact with soil will also be a big help as subterranean termites often burrow directly into the wood from the soil.

 If a termite infestation has already occurred, there are multiple home remedies and professional solutions that can help eliminate the problem.

 Many termite species can be safely and effectively eradicated using organic treatment strategies.
 Because organic standards for treatment methods are not defined, it is important for anyone in search of a green option to contact termite a treatment professional.

 Not only will a professional service be capable of supplying truly organic treatment options, but they will also be able to conduct a thorough termite inspection and identify the species and threat level of the termites in question.